Skip navigation

 Treatment

 The first treatment tried is most often a steroid medicine, such as prednisone.
-If steroid medicine do not improve the condition, treatment with intravenous immunoglobulin (IVIG) or removal of the spleen (splenectomy) may be considered.
+If a steroid medicine does not improve the condition, treatment with intravenous immunoglobulin (IVIG) or removal of the spleen (splenectomy) may be considered.

 You may receive treatment to suppress your immune system if you do not respond to steroids.
-Drugs such as azathioprine (Imuran), cyclophosphamide (Cytoxan), and rituximab (Rituxan) have been used.
+Medicines such as azathioprine (Imuran), cyclophosphamide (Cytoxan), and rituximab (Rituxan) have been used.

 Blood transfusions are given with caution, because the blood may not be compatible and it may cause more red blood cell destruction.